blunden/TALDownloader/README.md

 Requirements
 -------

-Currently requires Android 4.0.3 since I never took the time to verify compatibility with lower API levels than 15.
+Currently requires Android 3.0 APIs.
+It has however not actually been functionally tested on anything lower than API level 15 (Android 4.0.3).

 Authors
 -------